The Mushroom of Love

 showing fewer, larger holes.
 This leads to the formation of

-enough for the 18x24 inch bags we use if you want clusters of
+for the 18x24 inch bags we use if you want clusters of mushrooms.

-mushrooms.
 I have removed the plastic bags completely.
-The
+The mushrooms in the

 Do I need to water them everyday? -- Once holes are cut

 in the bag, yes, it is a good idea to keep them moist.
 If you

 notice water droplets inside the bag, you have been watering too

 Why don't we grow portabellos? -- The myconerds that I

 rely upon for guidance think they are boring.
 They require the

 composting of a large pile of manure and straw, and so far, we